ThorstenDoherr/searchengine/README.md

 It is recommended to install a Markdown app or a plugin for your browser to read the **doc/searchengine.md** file for installation instructions.
 Alternatively, read the **doc/searchengine.pdf**.

 ## Version history
+2025.12.01
+- self-referential searches (mono) skip redundant matches where searched equals found
+- seml.csv/seml.txt files can be imported as result tables by transforming the probability (brain) into the identity
+- option to skip false positives (equal = 9) in imported result tables (default is skipping)
+- introduced an alternative way for self-referential clustering in the documentation
+- fixed a bug in exportgrouped preventing execution without a cascade definition
+- fixed a multi-processing bug where workers could not be started due to an inflated cache
+- fixed a bug in the research dialog window
+- fixed the reporting of inferior candidates when using refinement in conjunction with darwinian and zealous
+- seml.py can now handle meta.txt files of any size (not available for STATA version seml.do)

 2025.10.06 \(Summer School Edition\)
 - small GUI improvement regarding activation setting